Gaza war protests at Columbia University: Involved parties

-Protest groups
+Pro-Palestinian protest groups

 Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP)

 On October 9, 2023, Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP) published a Statement of Solidarity that called for the first protest, on October 12.

 On November 10, Columbia senior administrator Gerald Rosberg announced the suspension of SJP and JVP, citing a violation of university rules after an "unauthorized event": a student walkout and die-in on November 9.
-The suspension came after senior administrators had quietly revised policies cited in the suspension on October 24, adding a new section to the University Event Policy webpage that asserted the administration's right to "regulate the time, place and manner of certain forms of public expression" without input from the University Senate.
+The suspension came after senior administrators had quietly revised policies cited in the suspension on October 24, adding a new section to the University Event Policy webpage that asserted the administration's right to "regulate the time, place and manner of certain forms of public expression" without input from the Columbia University Senate.

 Columbia University Apartheid Divest (CUAD)

 The formation of Columbia University Apartheid Divest (CUAD), a coalition of 80+ student groups, was announced on November 14, 2023, four days after the university banned chapters of Students for Justice in Palestine (SJP) and Jewish Voice for Peace (JVP).
 The statement announcing CUAD's formation listed six demands in addition to economic divestment and academic boycott: that Columbia call on government officials to demand an immediate ceasefire; divest from companies benefiting from Israeli apartheid; cancel the opening of the Tel Aviv Global Center; cease the dual-degree program with Tel Aviv University; protect academic freedom and stop vilifying pro-Palestinian activism; and reinstate SJP and JVP.
 Among the over 120 student groups that eventually joined CUAD were the Anthropology Graduate Student Association, Caribbean Students Association, and the campus chapters of Amnesty International, Jewish Voice for Peace, Students for Justice in Palestine, and Young Democratic Socialists of America.

 CUAD demanded that Columbia stop investing its $14.8 billion endowment in companies supporting Israel's government, dismantle a university outpost in Tel Aviv, and end collaboration with Israeli universities.
 On October 9, 2024, Sharon Otterman of The New York Times reported that CUAD became more "hard-line in its rhetoric" over time, saying on October 8 that it supported "liberation by any means necessary, including armed resistance", that it would no longer "pander to liberal media to make the movement for liberation palatable", and that it withdrew an apology it had made for Khymani James, who said "Zionists don't deserve to live."